How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 You’ve got little time to make a first impression.

 Most hiring teams glance at resumes.
-You’ll get about six seconds before trash-time.
+You’ll get about seven seconds before trash-time.

 But there’s hope.